 Pineapple can be a beneficial fruit to include in a pregnancy diet, but it should be consumed cautiously.
 Pineapple is rich in essential nutrients like vitamin C, which supports immune function and helps with iron absorption.
 It also contains calcium, which is essential for bone development and metabolism.

-Pineapple has many good things for pregnant women.
+Pineapple is highly beneficial for pregnant women.
 It has essential nutrients that can help keep pregnant women healthy.
 Pineapple is full of vitamin C, essential for the immune system and making collagen.
 It also has bromelain, an enzyme that can help with tummy troubles because of its anti-inflammatory properties.
-Here are some of the key benefits to consider:

 - Anti-inflammatory properties

-- Enhance your digestive health
+- Enhances your digestive health

 - Hydrating benefits for expectant mothers